RP24: INTERNATIONAL CONFERENCE ON REACHABILITY PROBLEMS 2024

 12:15

-Inaproximability in Weighted Timed Games
+Innaproximability in Weighted Timed Games

 ABSTRACT.
-We consider two-player, turn-based weighted timed games played on timed automata equipped with (positive and negative) integer weights, in which one player seeks to reach a goal location whilst minimising the cumulative weight of the underlying path.
+We consider two-players, turn-based weighted timed games played on timed automata equipped with (positive and negative) integer weights, in which one player seeks to reach a goal location whilst minimising the cumulative weight of the underlying path.
 Although the value problem for such games (is the value of the game below a given threshold?) is known to be undecidable, the question of whether one can approximate this value has remained a longstanding open problem.
 In this paper, we resolve this question by showing that approximating arbitrarily closely the value of a given weighted timed game is computationally unsolvable.

 12:30-14:00Lunch Break